phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-person/doc-person-settings.md

 * bEmailMailto : User's permission to send them emails via Mailto's links.
 * sMailtoDelimiter : User's permission to send them emails via Mailto's links.
-* bUSAddressVerification :User's permission to use the Address Verification IST
 * bShowTooltip : Permission to display the tool tips
 * sCSVExportDelemiter : to export in another text coding
 * sCSVExportCharset : by default UFT-8 for european coding; use Windows-1252 for french coding.